augustss/verse-semantics/Book/docs/12_modules.md

 ## Paths

 Paths are the addressing system that makes Verse's vision of a shared, persistent Metaverse possible.
-Just as every website on the internet has a unique URL, every module in Verse has a unique path that identifies it globally.
+Just as every website on the internet has a unique URL, every module has a unique path that identifies it globally.
 This path system is more than just a naming convention - it's a fundamental part of how Verse manages code distribution, versioning, and dependencies.

 ### Understanding  Paths